 These are all problems with the data that aren’t the norm.
-In these cases, it’s up to you as a data scientist to remove those outliers and add missing data so that the data is more or less consistent.
+In these cases, it’s up to you to remove those outliers and add missing data so that the data is more or less consistent.
 Without these changes, your results will become skewed, and the outlier data will affect the results, sometimes drastically.

 Engineer the Features